Update: Since I wrote this post we’ve delivered on the things I’ve promised.

 Here’s a preview of some of what will be developed directly in the open source InfluxDB over the next 6 months:

 - Improved query engine with significant performance gains and fixes for many memory killing queries (OOM bugs)

 - Many more query functions like moving average, time based joins, histograms, transformations across series and more

 - Query management and functionality to kill long running or misbehaving queries

 - Billions of ephemeral series supported on a single server.
 This is an index for measurements and tags that is on-disk and in-memory

 We will continue to develop the standalone InfluxDB code in the open under an MIT license as we have for the last two years.
 Our goal of building the best open source time series database in the world remains the same.

 For our current and future customers, we’ll be offering clustering and high availability through Influx Cloud, our managed hosting offering, and Influx Enterprise, our on-premise offering, in the coming months.
-For on-premise, our intent is to offer a basic highly available clustering offering for $399 per month, which will include developer support.
-We will also offer free or significantly discounted pricing for non-profits, academic institutions and other organizations.
+For on-premise, our intent is to offer a highly available clustering offering, which will include developer support.

 Influx Enterprise and the clustering it offers will be deployed through our Influx Cloud offering before we offer it as an on premise binary.
 This will give us the ability to quickly iterate on the clustering offering and do multiple deployments a day in an environment that we have control over.
 For our cloud customers this means they’ll get the quickest fixes for any issues while our future on-premise customers will get a binary battle hardened through production use.